 In Australia, Afterpay is the dominant BNPL platform.
 In the über competitive U.S. market, Afterpay is competing against the giants of BNPL, including Klarna, Affirm, PayPal, and a host of other smaller platforms.

-Because the core market is retail sales – both online and offline – BNPL players compete at the checkout, with the U.S. being the prized market in the short and medium-term.
+Because the core market is retail sales – both online and offline – BNPL players compete at the checkout, with the U.S. being the prized market in the short, medium, and long-term.
 It’s not just the BNPL companies themselves, but their technology partners who are competing to win in this market.
 Affirm’s integration with Shopify‘s Shop Pay is one example of how tech titans are getting involved in this space.
 Because they already command a huge advantage in the eCommerce space with their respective merchants, every major eCommerce or payments-centric platform is engaged with BNPL at this point, either directly or indirectly.

 Which means that while BNPL is itself about retail sales and credit today, it starts to become more about banking in the future.
 Afterpay itself has partnerships with Adyen, Stripe, and more recently Squarespace.